-If a student's financial obligation is not met, the student will be notified to meet with the Financial Aid Administrator to discuss their payment status.
+If a student's financial obligation is not met, the student will be notified to meet with the Director of Financial Aid to discuss their payment status.
 If the student does not bring their financial obligation current they will be informed of having 10 business days for payment to be received by First Institute or they may be withdrawn from the program.